magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 Saint mode can also be used when Magento instances are individually taken offline to perform maintenance and upgrade tasks without affecting the availability of the Magento site.

 ### Saint mode prerequisites {#saint-prereq}
 You should designate one machine as the primary installation.
 On this machine, install the main instance of Magento, mySQL database, and Varnish.
-On this installation of Magento, you must turn off static file versioning.
-From Admin, set **Stores > Configuration > Advanced > Developer > Static Files Settings > Sign Static Files** to **No**.

 On all other machines, the Magento instance must have access the primary machine's mySQL database.
-On these instances, make sure **Sign Static Files** is set to **No**.
+The secondary machines should also have access to the files of the primary Magento instance.

+Alternatively, static files versioning can be turned off on all machines.
+This can be accessed from the Admin under **Stores > Configuration > Advanced > Developer > Static Files Settings > Sign Static Files** = **No**.

 Finally, all Magento instances must be in production mode.
 Before Varnish starts, clear the cache on each instance.
 In Admin, go to **System > Cache Management** and click **Flush Magento Cache**.
 You can also run the following command to clear the cache: